forestgrape/coronavirus/controlling.md

   Preventing spread opportunities e.g. avoiding indoor and/or crowded public spaces is important.

-Isolation by a stay-at-home order may be working for people with own houses with gardens but for people living in flats in big buildings (and the majority of people do so in Covid risk countries), permanent home stay can increase transmission opportunities and movement is healthy.
+Isolation by a stay-at-home-order may be working for people with own houses with gardens but for people living in flats in big buildings (and the majority of people do so in Covid risk regions), permanent home stay can increase transmission opportunities and has adverse health effects since movement is healthy.

 ## Control Measures